Our hearty Apple And Sausage Stuffing Recipe is a crowd-pleasing side dish that’s guaranteed to become a favorite long after the holidays have passed.

 Instructions

-- Preheat oven to 375 degrees.
-Spray a 9x13 baking dish with nonstick cooking spray.
+- Preheat the oven to 375℉.
+Spray a 9×13-inch baking dish with nonstick cooking spray.
 Set aside.

-- In a large bowl, combine sausage mixture, apple, stuffing mix, chicken broth, cranberries and egg.
+- Transfer the sausage mixture to a large bowl and add the apple, cubed bread, chicken broth, cranberries, and egg.
 Stir to combine.
-Pour into prepared baking sheet.
+Transfer the mixture to the prepared baking dish.
 Cover with foil and bake for 25 minutes.

-- Remove foil and bake for an additional 5 minutes.
+- Remove the foil, bake for an additional 5 minutes, and serve.

 Now this is the kind of stuffing I’d love.
 I have to suggest this for our Thanksgiving fixin’s.